NZBDash/NZBDash/README.md

 ## Installation

-Currently there is no installer, there is a task to sort this out.
-To 'install' the application you will need to build it (Using Visual Studio 2013+) and then set up IIS to look at the output folder.
-This is currently a WIP as this is not ideal.
+Currently there is a windows installer, The Installer will currently install the Monitoring service and put the Website on your server, the website will not be setup though.

+To setup the website you need to have IIS (Currently working on a Mono solution) and create a new website and it's path will be the NZBDash install web directory, something like "C:\Program Files(x86)\NZBDash\UI\".
+Then go to the Application Pool that the website is in and Right Click > Advanced Settings > Enabled 32-Bit Applications = `True`

 ## Sponsors
 - [JetBrains](http://www.jetbrains.com/) for providing us with free licenses to their great tools!!!